Water quality dropping at Connecticut beaches

 In West Haven, four beaches that earned an A+ in 2015—Seabluff, Dawson, Rock Street, and Oak Street—each received a D- or F in 2016.
 Seaview, which had gotten a C in 2015, received an F last year.

-Save the Sound compiles data from local and county health departments’ testing for fecal indicator bacteria to track trends at Long Island Sound beaches over time.
+Save the Sound compiles data from local and county health departments’ testing for fecal indicator bacteria to track trends at Long Island Sound beaches.
 Grades are based on seasonal averages of tests that pass or fail the EPA safe swimming standards.

 Leading Save the Sound’s investigation is Bill Lucey, Long Island Sound’s new Soundkeeper.